sarayu1198/resume-ai/README.md

 - Get strengths, weaknesses, and improvement suggestions
 - AI-powered analysis using Google Gemini
 - Dockerized frontend and backend using Docker Compose
+- Deployed on AWS EC2 using an Ubuntu Server instance

 ## Tech Stack

 ### Frontend